LiyrAstroph/PyCALI/docs/test.rst

 Tests
 *******

-A mock light curve is generated using the damped random walk model and then passed to pyCALI. pyCALI provides a function to generate mock light curves
+A mock light curve is generated using the damped random walk model and then can be passed to PyCALI.
+PyCALI provides a function to generate mock light curves

 .. code-block:: python